 Once your devices, variables, and general Application is assembled, give your App some layers with Ubidots Device Management to learn more about Ubidots internal architecture and how you can use Apps, Organizations, and Users to efficiently connect your data with those who should be using it.

 A Ubidots' device is a virtual representation of a data-source or simply, an asset taking sensor data and transmitting said data through a connection protocol to Ubidots' cloud.
 Click here for current firmware examples and tutorials for connecting your device to Ubidots.

 All devices are different, but the standard setup on any device entails:

-- A library that should be installed in the device's IDE.
+- A library that should be installed in the device's IDE. (not required)

 – Default - raw data coming from devices (people counted).

 – Synthetic - correspond to statistical or arithmetical operations of default variables in a determined time-frame (e.g. average daily traffic this month).